Climate System Analysis Group

 Lawrence Berkeley National Laboratory

-LBNL fosters groundbreaking fundamental science that enables transformational solutions for energy and environment challenges, using interdisciplinary teams and by creating advanced new tools for scientific discovery.
+LBNL fosters groundbreaking fundamental science that enables transformational solutions for energy and environment challenges, using interdisciplinary teams and creating advanced new tools for scientific discovery.

 Met Office Hadley Centre

 The Met Office (UKMO) provides weather and climate forecasts to help with decisions so people can be safe, well and prosperous.
-Everything we do is based on world-leading science and enhanced by the close working relationships we have with partner organisations around the globe.
-They collect and make sense of massive amounts of data every day, using cutting-edge technology for the benefit of mankind – and our planet.
+Everything we do is based on world-leading science and is enhanced by the close working relationships we have with partner organisations around the globe.
+UKMO collects and makes sense of massive amounts of data every day, using cutting-edge technology for the benefit of mankind – and our planet.
 The Met Office is involved in driving the core climate science research within FRACTAL, along with CSAG, SMHI and others.

 National Aeronautics & Space Administration